 The consequences are tied up with the work that is done, they are not tied up with the past success of years of experience you have as a project manager.

-Project success (or failure) is a consequence of series of steps that are taken for the project.
+Project success (or failure) is a consequence of a series of steps that are taken for the project.
 And you, the project manager, is solely responsible for it.

 Instead, stay foolish, keep seeking and retrospect everything that’s happening inside the project periodically.

-If you choose to be fool and inquire everything, then you become more aware, more wise, more knowledgable about the project and its surroundings.
+If you choose to be a fool and inquire everything, then you become more aware, more wise, more knowledgable about the project and its surroundings.